mendixlabs/ux-theming/README.md

 # Gulp for Mendix theming

+> **Note: With Mendix 8, we decided to go with a different tool: [Calypso](https://docs.mendix.com/howto/front-end/calypso).
+That is the officially supported tool.
+It will still be possible to do styling using ux-theming, but it is not officially supported.
+If you encounter problems using Gulp, please move to Calypso.**

 Make it [easier to develop Mendix themes](https://docs.mendix.com/howto/ux/style-with-gulp-and-sass), without the use of [Scout](https://docs.mendix.com/howto/ux/create-a-custom-theme-with-the-mendix-ui-framework) or [Koala](https://docs.mendix.com/howto/ux/setup-mendix-ui-framework-with-koala)

 [Using this with Mendix 8?
 Please read this](#mendix-8-caveats)